mac-comp127/cell-absorption/README.md

 This is the logic for letting one cell absorb another.
 You do not need to understand all the math here!
 However, you should be able to make sense of the logic of the `interactWith()` method.
 Take some time to study that.

 Think about how awkward this code would be if `Cell` were not its own separate class.
-Imagine instead that all the information about a call were a collection of loose variables you had to pass around as separate parameters: two radii, two shapes, two directions, etc. Note how giving cells behaviors like `absorb` and `setRadius` makes the code readable.
+Imagine instead that all the information about each call were a collection of loose variables you had to pass around as separate parameters: two radii, two shapes, two directions, etc. Note how giving cells behaviors like `absorb` and `setRadius` makes the code readable.
+The `Cell` abstraction helps keep this code make sense.

 Last up, add this method to `CellSimulation` to make every cell interact with every other cell: